guendouzaimed/dirforce/README.md

 ### Conclusion

-This Website Directory Brute-forcing Tool provides a quick and efficient way to search for directories on a website.
+This Website Directory Discovery Tool provides a quick and efficient way to search for directories on a website.
 With its fast performance due to its implementation in C++, you can quickly and easily locate the directories you need.
 Its simple command-line interface makes it a convenient solution for reconnaissance you need in no time.